CazSyd/IBS-Strategy/README.md

 Caveats worth keeping attached.
 The effect lives almost entirely in the bottom quintile - the middle buckets are noise, so this is closer to an extreme-value effect than a smooth dose-response, and the rank correlations partly reflect that.
 Daily equity returns are fat-tailed enough to flatter t-statistics.
 The bottom decile on TQQQ is not individually significant (t=1.00); only pooling it with the next decile is.
 And the **exit** threshold gets no support from this test at all - forward returns in bucket 8 are positive on both S&P instruments, so 0.80 likely exits early.
 It is justified by drawdown control, not by predictive power.

+#### Reaching further back (and the data-quality guard)

+Because resolution is a sample-size problem, more history is the one lever that helps.
+The S&P 500 index (`^GSPC`) is the obvious candidate - but auditing it first turned up two traps that would have silently corrupted the result, and both are now guarded in code:

+- **Reconstructed ranges.** Genuine intraday IBS on Yahoo's `^GSPC` begins in **1982**, not the index's 1957 launch: earlier bars carry synthetic ranges (IBS std ~0.16 vs a genuine ~0.32, and _zero_ days closing exactly at the high or low).
+The cutoff is sharp - 1981 fails, 1982 passes - and coincides with the launch of S&P 500 futures, the likely backfill source.
+Trusting the earlier bars naively flips the sign to spurious momentum. `assess_ibs_quality(data)` reports the tell per year; `decile_response(..., require_genuine=True)` refuses a frame that contains such periods.
+Because IBS is range-normalized, a genuinely low-volatility instrument still passes - only reconstructed ranges fail.
+- **Synthetic opens.** `^GSPC` reports `Open == previous Close` until ~2010, which collapses the open-to-close forward return into a close-to-close return whose base price is the same `Close_t` that drives the IBS signal - a shared-price artifact that inflated the modern edge ~40%. `decile_response(..., gap_immune=True)` measures a one-day-displaced return that never touches `Close_t`; over the 1993+ overlap it recovers SPY's clean number almost exactly (+0.085% vs +0.088%), confirming the fix.

+With both guards, **1982-1992 is a clean, previously-untested 11 years and it confirms the edge out of sample**: gap-immune bottom-quintile forward return **+0.118% (t=2.06)**, inclusive of the 1987 crash.
+It does _not_ resolve the threshold surface, though - 11 extra years tightens the Sharpe standard error by only ~13%, nowhere near enough, consistent with the scale-invariance argument above.
+Genuinely extending the sample needs a better source (S&P 500 futures carry real OHLC from 1982), not Yahoo's index.

 ### Why the thresholds are not optimized

 Fitting the Sharpe surface on the first and second halves of the history separately and correlating them gives **-0.07 on TQQQ and -0.01 on SPXL**.
 The shape of the surface in one half predicts nothing about the other, and a peak scoring Sharpe 1.25 in-sample scores **0.30** on the unseen half.